XiaofengdiZhu/GigavoltDoc/src/en/base/shift/simple.md

 * Extends when the input voltage is greater than 0 V.
 * The maximum extension, push and pull length is 2^32^-1 blocks.
 (If a piston gets stuck when pushing or pulling too many blocks, it is caused by other game subsystems.)
-* More speed options.
+* More speed options: 2xFast, 3xFast, 4xFast.
-* New option: hiding the extension pole.
+* New option: Hide Pole (hide the extension pole).
 * In addition, [Complex version](complex_piston) is available.

 ## Multicolored LED、1-LED <Badge text="v1.0" type="info"/>